 The first method of collecting SMS consent on your Shopify store, and one we recommend for most users, is to collect consent via a signup form, such as a popup or flyout, using the Signup Form Builder.
 These forms should include a phone number field where customers input their number as well as the necessary messaging for gathering SMS consent.
 In Klaviyo, you can either create a form from scratch, use a pre-built template from the Form Library, or add a phone number field to an existing form (if you already have one for your site).

-Next, drag a phone number onto the form.
+Drag a phone number block into the form.
 From the Action dropdown, select Subscribe via SMS.

 Once you've styled and configured the form, click Publish in the upper right-hand corner of the screen.